deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 push edx
 ```

-Our BufSize and flags parameters are now on the stack!:
+Our BufSize and flags parameters are now on the stack!

 <img src="{{ site.url }}{{ site.baseurl }}/images/019.png" alt="">